alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * We need to let on the 2 sides because some shortcuts are like Ctrl+Shift notably in Intellij.
 * Alternate the shift use (use left shift to capitalize right letters keys and use right shift to capitalize right letters keys).

-It is use with OneShot plugin (no need to press simultaneously modifier + key, you can do modifier then key)
+It is use with OneShot plugin (no need to press simultaneously modifier + key, you can tap the modifier then the key).

 #### Ctrl / Alt
-Let only Ctrl and Alt on the left with OneShot plugin (no need to press simultaneously modifier + key, you can do modifier then key) to have more notably return.
+Let only Ctrl and Alt on the left with OneShot plugin (no need to press simultaneously modifier + key, you can do tap the modifier then the key) to have more notably return.

 I have quasi no shortcut with Ctrl+Alt+something or have an alternative to use this shortcut.